-Members shall use caution while communicating with litigants or their representatives during any pending lawsuits against the city.
+Members shall use caution while communicating not communicate in any manner with litigants or their representatives during any pending lawsuits against the city. who are in pending legal action against the city or their representatives be it in person, in writing, by phone, email, twitter, text or other social media.
 However, social graces such as waiving or exchanging pleasantries may be extended.